berji2vh3i/create-ethereum-wallet/README.md

+# How to use
+    Step 1.
+Install Nodejs
+    Step 2.
+Clone that repositorie
-# step 1. set number wallet you want create at: let num = ?
+    Step 3.
+Set number wallet you want create at: let num = ?

-# step 2. open terminal and cd to create-ethereum-wallet

-# step 3. run with bash: node index
+    Step 4.
+Open terminal and cd to this repositorie Step 5. run with bash: node index
+You can view your wallet after create in wallet.html

+# Donate to author
+    BTC: 18Xat1TKwBxMwwfLMC3sUUoM7hKsYmRsE3
+    ETH: 0x86ab7bd7fcd68b206cf64ef6e138e003fb43ceba
+    DOGE: DGbmALQJEFb9EwAQhaXzf4hwqizLfB3sxv